abhikainthla/Bored-suggestions/README.md

 ## Features
 - **Activity Suggestions:** Browse through a variety of activity suggestions, each categorized by type.
 - **Random Activity Generator:** Can't decide?
 Let our random activity generator surprise you with a fun suggestion!
+- **Relative Links:** Wanna research the topic?
+Don't worry there is relative activity link too.
 - **User-Friendly Interface:** The website features a simple and intuitive interface for easy navigation.

 ## Usage